-RIM, Google fire back after Steve Jobs's tiradeAlex Wagner - Deputy Managing Editor, News Desk
+RIM, Google fire back after Steve Jobs's tiradeAlex Wagner - Editorial Director of News and Content

 Besides shooting down any hope of a 7-inch iPad ever coming to market, Steve Jobs also took the opportunity to talk a little smack about his competition during yesterday's Apple earnings call.
 On the topic of Android, Jobs believes that more iOS devices were activated last month than Androids and that his company's more "integrated" approach will beat Android's "openness" thanks at least partially to its fragmented nature.
 Steve didn't stop there, though, taking on RIM and the BlackBerry platform, as well.
 After passing RIM, Jobs believes that the BlackBerry manufacturer won't be catching up with Apple for the "foreseeable future," and that RIM needs to "move beyond their area of strength and comfort into the unfamiliar territory of trying to become a software platform company."